eddiecp426/KC-Housing-Regression/README.md

 ## Conclusion and Future work

 In our final model, we achieved an adjusted r-squared value of 85% using a Ridge Regression.
 Using the evaluation metric mean absolute error, we were able to pedict the price of a home within roughly $100,000.
+The feature that was most important to the analysis was the zip code.
+Homes from a specific neighborhood or area tended to cost more.
 Although not excellent, the result was adequate.
-In the future, we would like to explore using other models such as the Lasso Regression or a Neural Network.
+In the future, we would like to explore using other models such as the Lasso Regression or a Neural Network, as well as exploring the effect of grouping zip codes into specific and measurable zones:  upon the grouping, we would create an interactive geomap of the most expensive areas.

 ![](images/lrprediction.png)